AndreyJVM/AndreyJVM/README.md

 ### Hi there 👋

-I`m developer and QA automation engineer for Java
+I`m QA automation engineer for Java

 ---